StevenBoscarine/jboss-javaee6-webapp/readme.txt

  To import into Eclipse, you first need to install the m2eclipse plugin.
-To get started, add the m2eclipse update site (http://m2eclipse.sonatype.org/update/) to Eclipse and install the m2eclipse plugin and required dependencies.
-Once that is installed, you'll be ready to import the project into Eclipse.
+To get started, add the m2eclipse update site (http://m2eclipse.sonatype.org/update/) to Eclipse (or use the Help > Eclipse Marketplace...) and install the m2eclipse plugin and required dependencies.
+Once that's installed, you'll be ready to import the project into Eclipse.

- Select File > Import... and select "Import... > Maven Projects" and select your project directory. m2eclipse should take it from there.
+ Select File > Import... and select "Existing Maven Projects" and navigate to your project directory.
+Click Finish and m2eclipse will take it from there.

  Once in the IDE, you can execute the Maven commands through the IDE controls to deploy the application to a container.

+ NOTE: If the project shows a compile error after import, it's likely that the generated sources are not on the Eclipse project classpath.
+Right click the project and select:

+ Maven > Update Project Configuration

  Downloading the sources and Javadocs
  ====================================